vishnusai-karumuri/colorful-light-theme/README.md

 ## Color Customization

-You can customize any color in the theme using two methods:
+You can customize any color in the theme using the built-in color update command:

-### Method 1: Using the Command Palette
 1. Open the Command Palette (Ctrl+Shift+P / Cmd+Shift+P)
 2. Type "Better Light Theme: Update Colors"
-3. Select the element you want to customize
+3. Select the element you want to customize from the list
 4. Enter the new color in hex format (e.g., #ffffff)
-5. The theme will update automatically

-### Method 2: Using Settings
-1. Open VS Code Settings (Ctrl+, / Cmd+,)
-2. Search for "Better Light Theme"
-3. Find the color you want to change
-4. Use the color picker or enter a hex value
-5. The theme will update automatically
+5. The window will automatically reload to apply your changes

-## Customizable Elements
+### What You Can Customize

-### UI Elements
+#### UI Elements
 - Editor
   - Background color
   - Text color